openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/postsubiculum
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Postsubiculum' is a regional part of brain.
-It is part of the retrohippocampal region.
+   :definition: Is a regional part of brain.
+Is part of the retrohippocampal region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035971) ('is_a' and 'relationship')]
-   :description: Division of subicular cortex characterized by projections from the anterodorsal thalamic nucleus and to a lesser extent the anteroventral nucleus, bordered ventrally and laterally by the presubiculum and dorsally and medially by the retrosplenial granular a cortex..
-The border is characterized by an abrupt change in the cyto- and chemoarchitecture
+   :description: Division of subicular cortex characterized by projections from the anterodorsal thalamic nucleus and to a lesser extent the anteroventral nucleus, bordered ventrally and laterally by the presubiculum and dorsally and medially by the retrosplenial granular a cortex.
+The border is characterized by an abrupt change in the cyto- and chemoarchitecture. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0035971)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109164
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0035971#postsubiculum
    :name: postsubiculum